azu/irodr/src/component/container/App/Hidden/UserScript/README.md

 ## `"userscript-init"` event

-irodr dispatch `"userscript-init"` event to `window` object when irodr have finished initialized.
+irodr dispatch `"userscript-init"` event to `window` object when irodr have been finished initialazation.

-You should listen the `"userscript-init"` event before invoke `window.userScript.*` API.
+You have to listen the `"userscript-init"` event before invoke `window.userScript.*` API.

 ```js
 window.addEventListener("userscript-init", (event) => {